Vaccine Development and Antibody Immunology

-Prof Draper has supervised 12 DPhil students over the past 9 years with a 100% completion rate, and has been awarded a Medical Sciences Division Teaching Award for DPhil supervision.
-Close attention is paid to the generation of a stimulating, productive and collaborative learning environment, with a regular programme of informal lab meetings and ‘journal club’ in addition to more formal Jenner Institute seminars.
+Prof Draper has supervised 20 DPhil students over the past 15 years with a 100% completion rate, and has been awarded a Medical Sciences Division Teaching Award for DPhil supervision.
+Close attention is paid to the generation of a stimulating, productive and collaborative learning environment, with a regular programme of informal lab meetings and ‘journal club’ in addition to more formal seminar opportunities.
 All students are expected to present their research internally and at relevant conferences, and to work towards publications.
-A student could expect to learn a broad range of transferable practical techniques in the areas such as molecular biology, virology, parasitology and immunology.
+A student could expect to learn a broad range of transferable practical techniques in areas such as molecular biology, virology, parasitology, or vaccine immunology.